card-io/card.io-iOS-SDK/README.md

 5. Add [card.io's open source license acknowledgments](acknowledgments.md) to
 [your app's acknowledgments](http://stackoverflow.com/questions/3966116/where-to-put-open-source-credit-information-for-an-iphone-app).
 6. Refer to the header files for more usage options and information.

-### Sample app

-For a quick first look at card.io, we have included a very small sample application that you can build and run.

-Simply open the `SampleApp` folder and follow the instructions in the `README.md` file you find there.

 ### Sample code